ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

         exit(1);
     }

-    // Back up `s` over the terminating null character; now it points to the last character in the passed string s--;
+    // Move the pointer s back to the last char of the original string from the null character s--;
     i = 0;

-    // Copies the number of characters in the original string while(len){
+    // Copies the number of characters from the original string to the reversed string in reverse order while(len){

         // Copies the character